stevehjohn/ZXE/README.md

 A bunch of games also, see https://www.outsidecontextproblem.com/zxe-more-progress.html.

+## ZXE.Windows.Host

+This will run the Spectrum emulator on Windows.
+Press F10 for the menu.

 ## Current tested games list

 Some games require 128 emulation, some 48.
 Will update list to indicate this when I can.